Honduras Tax Calculator (2026)

 Frequently asked questions

-How much income tax do I pay as an employee in Honduras?
+How much income tax will I pay as an expat working in Honduras?

-If your gross income exceeds L10 million, you're subject to a 1.5% minimum tax on that gross income as a surcharge.
-This surcharge applies in addition to your progressive income tax and other contributions, ensuring high earners pay at least this minimum amount.
+Yes, if your gross income exceeds L10 million annually, you may owe a 1.5% minimum tax on that gross income if it exceeds your regular progressive income tax liability.
+This surcharge ensures high earners pay at least this minimum amount, even if their progressive tax would be lower.

 Other tax calculators